mike1011/recipes-app/README.md

 It's made to practice basic Ruby on Rails (API) and React (frontend) concepts.

+The next list mentions some topics that are covered in this app's backend:

+* RSpec
+* Serializers
+* Pagination
+* Validations
+* Associations
+* Factories (and Faker)

 The React app is inside the `recipes-frontend` folder and is separate from the mains Ruby on Rails project.